culturing/poems/Poems/2024-01-12/02 Doubt.md

-I go now to bed, to the sweeter rest, free from doubt and its faithful unfaithfulness, stewards of Science, but with this last hope, that some fruit of their labor may comfort me still even so.
+I go now to bed, to the sweeter rest, free from doubt and its faithful unfaithfulness, stewards of Science, but with this last hope, that some fruit of their labor may comfort me even so.